BackupMeta (Backup and restore Opus metadata)

 BackupMeta creates recovery files that let you restore Opus-specific metadata.
 Currently supported metadata are labels and user comments.
 This metadata is stored in the NTFS filesystem and might get deleted by other software or when files are moved to drives that don't support this type of metadata.
 Examples are non-NTFS drives, cloud storage, and archives except WinRAR.

-The recovery file contains the Opus commands Properties and SetAttr that will restore the metadata.
+The recovery file contains the Opus commands Properties and SetAttr to restore the metadata.
 It should be self-explanatory and can easily be mass-edited to reflect e.g. changes in the drive/folder structure.

 User comments may contain line breaks.
 Opus can read these multi-line comments, but cannot write them.
 For these files, the recovery file contains ExifTool commands.